 2. You only get one good rise from gluten free dough.
 Shape your flatbread, then let it rise.

 3. For best results, rise your dough in a warm environment.
-I preheat my oven to 200º F, then turn it off.
-200º F is the best temperature for rising gluten free dough.
+I preheat my oven to 200ยบ F, then turn it off.
+200ยบ F is the best temperature for rising gluten free dough.

 Step 1: Add warm water, a packet of yeast, and a teaspoon of sugar to a bowl.
 Let it sit for 5 minutes until it gets frothy.
 If you don’t see bubbles, double-check the expiration date of the yeast.
 Discard and try a new yeast packet.

-*Note: you can use gluten free sourdough starter if you have some on hand.
+๐ Sandi Says: Note: you can use gluten free sourdough starter if you have some on hand.
+You will need to rise the dough much longer if you use it.

 Step 2: Add the dry ingredients to a bowl and whisk to blend.
 Pour the yeast mixture into the dry ingredients and mix.

-Step 3: Use a rolling pin to roll the dough out.
+Step 3: You only get one good rise with gluten free, so you will want to rise the dough after rolling it out.
+Use a rolling pin to roll the dough out.
 You can roll to any thickness.
-For pizza, I try to make it ½ inch thick.
-For true flatbread, I roll it to ¼ inch thickness.
+For pizza, I try to make it 1/2 inch thick.
+For true flatbread, I roll it to 1/4 inch thickness.

 Step 4: Cover the dough with plastic wrap and let it rise in a warm spot for 30-45 minutes.